 What are the best mutual funds to choose from?

 Before you choose the funds, it’s very crucial to determine your financial goals, your risk appetite, the time horizon, and your expenses.

 The longer your investing time horizon, the more of your money can be in riskier assets like stocks as opposed to safer ones.
 This can ensure higher returns with minimum risk.
 The simple reason being, the more years you have to meet your goal, the more likely you will be able to recover from market crunches.

-When you invest for a short term i.e. say one year, average stock returns might range from 47% to -39%, according to a data analysis from JP Morgan.
-But over 20-year time horizon, returns average a less stressful range i.e. between 7% and 17%.
+When you invest for a short-term i.e. say one year, average stock returns might range from 47% to -39%, according to a data analysis from JP Morgan.
+But over the 20-year time horizon, returns average a less stressful range i.e. between 7% and 17%.

 It is hence suggested that an investor should have 80-90% equity fund in their portfolio as they start out, and then gradually shift to safer funds as they near their time horizon.

 You may think why so?

 Well, the reason to change your investing vehicle mix as you age is the closer you get to retirement and actually need your money, the higher the risk of one of those scary -39% years coming along and destroying 40 or 50 years of savings.